Ultimate Guide for a Crested Butte Elopement

 Scarp Ridge Lodge – This classy and beautiful lodge with 6 bedrooms is the perfect boutique stay for an intimate guest list.

-Taylor River Lodge – If you’re considering eloping at either Cottonwood Pass or Taylor Park Reservoir, this lodge, located in Almont, CO, is a great choice.
+Taylor River Lodge – If you’re considering eloping at Taylor Park Reservoir, this lodge, located in Almont, CO, is a great choice.
 Owned by the same company as Scarp Ridge, Taylor River Lodge offers similar cozy and boutique cabin style vibes for you and your guests.
 This lodge can also be used as a venue for your elopement!

 Elk Mountain Lodge – The Elk Mountain Lodge was built in 1919 as a miner’s hotel in downtown Crested Butte and is newly renovated for a quaint but modern experience.

-Wild Child Miner’s Cabin – cute cabin with a hot tub and beautiful spiral staircase
+Pioneer Guest Cabins – Cute cabin with a hot tub and beautiful spiral staircase.

-Paradise on Prospect House for a bigger group – large mountain cabin that can accommodate 12 people
+Paradise on Prospect House – Large mountain cabin that can accommodate 12 people.

 Things to do for a Crested Butte elopement